 Frances Taumata (née Pere) (Te Aitanga-a-Māhaki and Rongomaiwahine) was the New Zealand Māori Golf Ladies’ Champion in 1970 and a New Zealand representative.
 In 2012, Kate Chadwick won the women’s section of the New Zealand Māori Golf Championship.
 Leanne Baker, one of leading contemporary Māori players, was also one of the top New Zealand players in the 2000s.

 Though Māori had some early success in cricket, it was not until 1990 that a Māori player, Adam Parore (Ngāpuhi) would represent New Zealand in a test match.
 A number of players with Māori ancestry have now played for New Zealand.
 Well-known bowlers of modern times are Darryl Tuffey (Te Ātiawa) and Shane Bond (Ngāi Tahu).
 In 2001 a New Zealand Māori team played in the 2001 Pacific Cup against other Pacific nations and won.
-The team included Peter McGlashan (Ngāti Porou) and a 16-year-old Jesse Ryder.
+The team included Peter McGlashan (Ngāti Porou) and 16-year-old Jesse Ryder.

 Maia Lewis was a captain of the White Ferns women’s cricket team in the 1990s and 2000s, playing in both one-day internationals and tests.